akkana/pytopo/README.md

 any point (right-click gives the coordinates at the top of the context menu; if you want to copy/paste, choose that menu item to print it to standard output).

+## Pinning

+You can "Pin" a spot on the map and save it as a pinned location in your PyTopo configuration.

 ## Installing and Dependencies